AI Transformation

 This is the moment a consultant earns their fee by telling the client something they didn't expect to hear but needed to.
 "Your organization doesn't have documented processes for three of your five highest-cost workflows.
 That's not a data gap in our audit.
 That's a risk factor that should be finding number one."

-When every finding in the report traces back to the client's own data, their own people's words, and their own market context, there's nothing to debate.
+And here's what's counterintuitive: when findings are evidence-backed, the diagnostic phase actually accelerates buy-in.
+Clients who push back on the idea of slowing down for a thorough audit change their minds when they see findings traced to their own data, their own people, and their own market context.
+There's nothing to debate.
 The diagnosis sells itself.
 The client isn't arguing about whether the problem exists.
 They're discussing which problem to solve first.

 "Why Can't We Just Use ChatGPT?"